 About WalkS OF A LIFETIME

 In their first book, Walking Distance: Extraordinary Hikes for Ordinary People, Bob and Martha Manning describe walking as “simple, but profound."
-Nearly everyone can walk, but the benefits of walking are myriad: it can stimulate the intellect, it contributes to conservation and sustainability, it deepens our understanding and appreciation of the world, it can be a means to explore spirituality, it’s a form of political expression, it slows our often frantic world, and it can make us healthier and happier in the process.
+Nearly everyone can walk, but the benefits of walking are myriad: it can stimulate the intellect, contribute to conservation and sustainability, deepen our understanding and appreciation of the world, be a means to explore spirituality, be a form of political expression, slow our often frantic world, and make us healthier and happier in the process.

 Like their first book, Walks of a Lifetime is a beautiful and inspiring book.
 The Mannings include helpful and engaging descriptions of the dozens of long-distance walks they've taken, and the book is richly illustrated with their own color photographs.
 The trails they describe range from inn-to-inn routes to backpacking treks.
-This new book also offers a series of 30 short, thought-provoking essays on an array of walking-related topics, including tips on how to prepare for walking, the ethics of walking, the history and philosophy of walking, pilgrimages, journey versus destination, trail angels, and the many benefits of walking.
+This new book also offers a series of 30 short, thought-provoking essays on an array of walking-related topics, including tips on how to prepare for walking, the ethics of walking, the history and philosophy of walking, pilgrimages, journey versus destination, trail angels, the many benefits of walking, and much more.